codello-scores/stahl-nocturne/README.md

-# My LilyPond Project
+# Ernst Stahl: Nocturne, op.
+66

-Add the composer, title, and opus of the piece here.
+“Nocturne”, op.
+66 by Ernst Stahl.
+This is a transcription of the version by Carl Giessel from 1896 ([ISMLP](https://imslp.org/wiki/Nocturne%2C_Op.66_(Stahl%2C_Ernst))).

 ## Engraving Scores